 Deciding what to investigate through a Patient Safety Incident Investigation (PSII) process will be a flexible approach, informed by the national and local priorities.
-Our objective is to facilitate an approach that involves decision making through a triage process at the Trusts weekly Complex Case meeting to identify National and local priorities and potential for learning and improvement and system risks.
+Our objective is to facilitate an approach that involves decision making through a triage process to identify National and local priorities and potential for learning and improvement and system risks.